mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Traffic lights are rapid changing and not staying on long enough, 13th October :- [8286949](https://www.fixmystreet.com/report/8286949)
 - Road works signs left behind by contracror, 12th October :- [8286548](https://www.fixmystreet.com/report/8286548)
 - Outside number 8 & 10 there are a couple of loose paving slabs which move when walking over & could cause a trip hazard as they protrude from the other slabs, 12th October :- [8286299](https://www.fixmystreet.com/report/8286299)
 - Multiple potholes on road about, 12th October :- [8285778](https://www.fixmystreet.com/report/8285778)